dgoppenheimer/oppenheimer-blog/_posts/2015-11-01-building-a-Jekyll-blog.md

 layout: post
 title: Building a Jekyll Blog
 tags: [Jekyll, code, HPSTR]
+description: "Building a blog using Jekyll and hosting it on GitHub-Pages"
 image:
   feature: jekyll-banner-image-1.jpg
   credit: Tom Preston-Werner
   creditlink: http://jekyllrb.com
+modified: 2015-11-08
+comments: true
 ---

 My previous attempt at setting up a Jekyll blog was successful, but I did not like the theme I was using.
 This time I will try the [HPSTR theme](http://jekyllthemes.org/themes/hpstr/) by [Michael Rose](https://mademistakes.com).
 I have Jekyll installed already, but I think bundler will install it again.
 I have a GitHub account.
 I'll delete the previous repositories and start fresh.
 I am doing this on a MacBook Pro running Mac OSX 10.10.5.